Global Minimizers of $\ell^p$-Regularized Objectives Yield the Sparsest ReLU Neural Networks

-Using the description in \cref{th:geom_char},\ref{th:geom_char_2b}, the slopes $u_1, \dots, u_{m-1}$ of any $f \in S$ on such an interval $[x_i, x_{i+m}]$ can be expressed as convex combinations $u_j := (1-\alpha_j) s_{i+j-1} + \alpha_j s_{i+j}$, and any such solution $f \in S$ can be fully identified with its corresponding vector of the corresponding parameters $[\alpha_1, \dots, \alpha_{j-1}]^\top \in [0,1]^{m-1}$.
+Using the description in \cref{th:geom_char},\ref{th:geom_char_2b}, the slopes $u_1, \dots, u_{m-1}$ of any $f \in S$ on such an interval $[x_i, x_{i+m}]$ can be expressed as convex combinations $u_j := (1-\alpha_j) s_{i+j-1} + \alpha_j s_{i+j}$, and any such solution $f \in S$ can be fully identified with its corresponding vector of the parameters $[\alpha_1, \dots, \alpha_{j-1}]^\top \in [0,1]^{m-1}$.
 Expressed in terms of these parameters $[\alpha_1, \dots, \alpha_{j-1}]^\top \in [0,1]^{m-1}$, the cost $V_p$ is strictly concave.
-Therefore, by the Bauer Maximum Principle, any $f \in S$ with minimal $V_p$ for $0 < p < 1$ must correspond to one of the finitely many vertices of the cube $[0,1]^{m-1}$.
+Therefore, by the Bauer maximum principle, any $f \in S$ with minimal $V_p$ for $0 < p < 1$ must correspond to one of the finitely many vertices of the cube $[0,1]^{m-1}$.
 Having restricted the set of possible candidate solutions to this finite set (which can be shown to include at least one sparsest solution), the theorem statement follows from standard analysis arguments.

-In the next section, we will show that this general line of reasoning---recast the neural network optimization as a concave function over a polytope, and apply the Bauer Maximum Principle---can also be used to characterize the sparsity of $\ell^p$-regularized multivariate-input ReLU networks, although the machinery underlying the argument is very different.
+In the next section, we will show that this general line of reasoning---recast the neural network optimization as a minimization of a strictly concave function over a polytope, and apply the Bauer maximum principle---can also be used to characterize the sparsity of $\ell^p$-regularized multivariate-input ReLU networks, although the machinery underlying the argument is very different.